Eastern Musk Turtle

 The eastern musk turtle is generally nocturnal.
 Instead of basking on rocks or logs as many other turtles do, this species basks under cover of floating vegetation.
 Eastern musk turtles rarely swim; instead they walk along the bottom of lakes and rivers, where they feed on small invertebrates, algae, carrion, fish eggs, minnows and tadpoles.
 Some individuals live more than 25 years in the wild.

 Habitat loss and degradation resulting from wetland destruction and shoreline alteration have caused the eastern musk turtle to decline or disappear from many areas where it once occurred, and ongoing habitat loss continues to threaten this species.
 These turtles do not travel much over land and are not as at risk from road mortality as most other turtle species in Ontario.
 However, the tendency of these turtles to bask at the surface of the water makes them vulnerable to propeller strikes, largely from boats used for recreation.

 Current Status & Protection

-The eastern musk turtle is currently listed as Threatened under the Ontario Endangered Species Act, 2007 and Threatened under the federal Species at Risk Act.
+The eastern musk turtle is currently listed as Special Concern under the Ontario Endangered Species Act, 2007 and Threatened under the federal Species at Risk Act.
 The species has also been designated as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act.
 These acts offer protection to individuals and their habitat.
 The habitat of this species is further protected in Ontario by the Provincial Policy Statement under the Planning Act.
 The International Union for Conservation of Nature has not yet assessed the global status of the eastern musk turtle.
 The species’ status was confirmed in January 2010.
 Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.